-"Your stupidity begins to irritate me," you state.
-"As I already noted, we would have frozen or starved to death if we had tried.
+"Your stupidity begins to irritate me," you grate.
+"As I already noted, we would have frozen or starved to death if we had tried your plan.
 Is this unclear?"

-"Gentleman," the ENFJ protests as the ISTP stares as you darkly, fingering his gun.
+"Gentlemen," the ENFJ protests as the ISTP glowers at you, fingering his gun.
 "Let's try to work together."

 There is a heavy silence as your long-sighted INTJ Intuition Judging crackles against his short-sighting ISTP Sensing Perceiving.
 But no one beats you in a glaring contest, and finally he looks way, muttering an insult.
 In the silence, you hear a door slam.